 Out-of-pocket limits for HSA-qualified HDHPs (set by IRS)

-as in 2016, the ACA’s self-only annual limit on cost-sharing for 2017 applies to each covered individual, regardless of whether the individual is enrolled in self-only coverage or family coverage.
+applied to each covered individual, regardless of whether the individual is enrolled in self-only coverage or family coverage.

 Related SHRM Articles: